maximuslotro/SignOveriderMod/README.md

 ## About

-Easily disable a sign gui from appearing when placing a sign.
+Easily disable the sign gui from appearing when placing a sign.
 Only one simple command to toggle this functionality (/SignOverider).
 Should be compatable with almost all mods.

 ## License
 * Sign Overider Mod